pnutbutterprincess/logseq/pages/coracoid.md

 - a paired bone which is part of the shoulder assembly
-- in non-mammalian tetrapods, the coracoid joins the scapula to the front end of the sternum, and has a notch on the dorsal surface which, along with a similar notch on the scapula,
+- in non-mammalian tetrapods, the coracoid joins the scapula to the front end of the sternum, and has a notch on the dorsal surface which, along with a similar notch on the scapula, forms a socket for the humerus